votca/votca/share/doc/DEVELOPERS_GUIDE.rst

 Reporting Bugs
 --------------

-To report a bug please create an issue on the appropriate github repo.
+To report a bug, please create an issue on the appropriate github repo.
 Please be sure to provide as much information as possible such as:

 -  The error messages